kernyan/CarND-Advanced-Lane-Lines-P4/writeup_report.md

 #### 4. Perspective transform

-To transform to a bird's-eye-view perspective, we needed to map points roughly coresponding to left and right lane line endpoints to a rectangle vertices.
+To transform to a bird's-eye-view perspective, we needed to map points roughly corresponding to left and right lane line endpoints to a rectangle vertices.
 This will stretch/shrink the image such that lane lines farther away in the input image appear in similar scale as nearer lane lines.

 ![alt text][image11]